Gen III/IV Capture Mechanics

 The maximum and current HP of the Pokémon being captured.
 For a full-health Pokémon, we can simplify these variables out of the formula entirely and find that the final capture rate equals ((C * B) / 3) * S; lowering its HP will then raise the final capture rate linearly towards a theoretical limit of (C * B) * S, or around three times the full-health capture rate.
 In practice, it will never quite reach that maximum, however, because that would be if the Pokémon had 0 HP - at 1 HP the final capture rate will be slightly lower, by a factor of about 2 / 3M.

 Somewhat counterintuitively, this means Pokémon are actually easier to catch at higher levels: thanks to their higher maximum HP, their final capture rate will be closer to the 0-HP ideal when they've been False Swiped to 1 HP.
 However, the difference is very slight - it's at the very most a matter of whether the capture rate is 94% or 99% of the theoretical maximum.

 C (Capture Rate)

 This number starts out being the intrinsic capture rate of the Pokémon whose capture is being attempted.
-This is a number that is set for every individual species of Pokémon, just like base stats, and represents just how elusive this Pokémon is: early-game common Pokémon such as Caterpie and Pidgey usually have a capture rate of 255, while most legendary Pokémon have a capture rate of 3, and others take various values in between.
-A higher catch rate yields a higher X and thus a greater chance of a successful capture.
-This is generally the most influential value in the formula, unfortunately for everyone trying to capture a legendary, since it's a direct multiplier with a great range (from 1 to 255).
+This is a number that is set for every individual species of Pokémon, just like base stats, and represents how difficult this Pokémon is generally to catch: early-game common Pokémon such as Caterpie and Pidgey usually have a capture rate of 255, while most legendary Pokémon have a capture rate of 3, and others take various values in between.
+A higher catch rate yields a higher final capture rate and thus a greater chance of a successful capture.
 Capture rates for individual species can be found in various online Pokédexes, such as veekun.

 - Fast Ball